Felly Bull

 Jump to Recipe

-Our good friend Julie recommended this Portuguese water bread made in the Thermomix to us back in March this year.
-We've now made it LOADS of times...we absolutely love it, and I'm now finally posting it!!
+Our good friend Julie recommended this Portuguese water bread recipe, made in the Thermomix, way back in March 2023.
+We've now made it LOADS of times...we absolutely love it!!

 It's incredibly easy to make, tastes amazing and everyone who's tasted it (including work colleagues I've taken it into, for special lunches/birthday celebrations) love it too!
 Enjoy it simply spread with butter, made into a sandwich or enjoy on days 2 and maybe 3...if there's any left...toasted with butter for breakfast...the crust is super crunchy and delicious.